eyorsogood/wordpress-default/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.7.0: March 18, 2021 =
+- New: See exactly what report or setting is mentioned in the contextual education message with our new highlight feature.
+- Tweak: The Popular Posts Widget curated posts are now randomly displayed.
+- Tweak: The method used for sending server-side events now prevents preloading plugins from creating false events for more accurate stats.
+- Tweak: The Popular Posts styles are now loaded only when needed on the current page.
+- Tweak: A new filter to disable the random order of the posts in the Popular Posts widget was added.
+- Fix: The loading prompts in the reports area are now more consistent to avoid confusion.
+- Fix: Our compatibility layer for analytics.js was missing some parameters that could interfere with the bounce rate.

+= 6.6.2: February 22, 2021 =
+- Tweak: Our gtag.js compatibility layer now supports custom trackers used in some integrations loaded by other scripts.

+= 6.6.1: February 17, 2021 =
+- Tweak: We improved our gtag.js to analytics.js compatibility layer for better support on events added by other plugins.
+- Fix: Our link tracking feature was interfering with certain lightbox scripts when using externally hosted images.

+= 6.6.0: February 9, 2021 =
+- New: We've updated the plugin to use Google's Global Site Tag (gtag.js) tracking solution for a futureproof setup combined with our exclusive compatibility layer that enables existing analytics.js events integrations to continue to work seamlessly.
+- Tweak: We updated some CSS styles on our admin panel for improved compatibility with other plugins.
+- Tweak: We adjusted the order of some parameters to improve compatibility with upcoming PHP8.

+= 6.5.1: January 27, 2021 =
+- Fix: We made an adjustment to fix an issue with the cross-domain tracking for the gtag.js tracking option.

+= 6.5.0: January 19, 2021 =
+- New: We added support for Google’s global site tag (gtag.js) with a seamless upgrade experience for all your existing events or integrations with analytics.js.
+Upgrading to this version will give you the option to manually opt-in to gtag.js that will become the standard tracking code in a future version.
+- Fix: We added an extra check to prevent a potential error on older PHP versions from our Popular Posts feature.

+= 6.4.0: December 16, 2020 =
+- New: With our new, limited-time only, Year in Review report you’ll be able to see how your site performed in 2020 and how to improve in 2021.
+- Tweak: Our contextual notifications are now more efficient when using report data.
+- Tweak: Selecting the “no styles” option in the Popular Posts settings now also prevents any inline styles from being output.
+- Tweak: Our campaign URL tool now encodes values better.
+- Tweak: We removed a JavaScript dependency in the Popular Posts Widget settings.
+- Tweak: We added a limit to the number of dismissed notifications for better storage usage.
+- Fix: We added a value for the alt parameter of the images used in the Popular Posts widgets.
+- Fix: Our Popular Posts widgets had a potential infinite recursion error in certain situations so we added a check to prevent that.

+= 6.3.3: December 10, 2020 =
+- Fix: Prevent a notice from showing up in WordPress 5.6 when editing a post.

+= 6.3.2: November 24, 2020 =
+- Tweak: We improved performance by tweaking some of the contextual insights using report data.
+- Fix: Automatic inserting of the inline popular posts widget was not working as expected for sites using languages with multi-byte characters.

+= 6.3.0: November 3, 2020 =
+- New: Brand new Popular Posts feature to showcase your best posts using Gutenberg Blocks, Sidebar Widgets or directly in the post content.
+You can choose from multiple themes and customise styles individually.
+- New: Contextual Insights - get smart tips based on your analytics data directly in your ExactMetrics dashboard.
+- Tweak: We improved our site health checks for multiple trackers to support more legitimate uses of multiple UA codes.
+- Tweak: We adjusted our reports area to avoid some boxes not displaying when there was no data available.
+- Tweak: We made an adjustment to our dashboard widget for better compatibility with the WordPress 5.5 changes
+- Tweak: We adjusted our Headline Analyzer option loading to better match WordPress version compatibility.
+- Fix: We fixed an issue with the PDF export of the Overview Report getting cut off.
+- Fix: We adjusted our autoupdate integration to avoid a PHP notice in certain instances.

+= 6.2.2: August 10, 2020 =
+- Tweak: We adjusted our Headline Analyzer dependencies to improve reported compatibility issues with some page builder plugins.

+= 6.2.1: August 6, 2020 =
+- Tweak: WordPress Core decided to merge some additional work into 5.5 later than usual into the release process.
+This update adds additional work to enable perfect compatibility with those changes.

+= 6.2.0: August 5, 2020 =
+- New: Our plugin now includes a Headline Analyzer tool to help you write more SEO-friendly headlines that drive traffic and social-media shares directly in the Gutenberg editor.
+- Tweak: Large numbers are now better formatted across all reports so they are easier to read.
+- Tweak: We made some tweaks to ensure better compatibility with the WordPress 5.5 release.
+- Tweak: Our automatic duplicate tracker detection now includes support for more scenarios to avoid false positives.
+- Fixed: Loading custom translations from the plugin folder is now working correctly.

+= 6.1.0: June 24, 2020 =
+- New: On our UTM builder in our Tools submenu page, we’ve integrated with PrettyLinks to enable conversion of generated URLs into PrettyLinks.
+- Tweak: The multisite setup process has been streamlined for users who network activate ExactMetrics.
+We’ve introduced a new setup wizard for those users, and worked on ironing out the experience.
+- Tweak: Our integration with WordPress’s Site Health feature now handles detection of Coming Soon plugins to reduce false positives for the automatic check of the tracking code output.
+- Tweak: The “Tracking code not output” error will no longer appear for users who have the PHP constant in use to disable tracking on testing and staging sites.
+- Fixed: A bug that caused the enhanced link attribution code to not output for some users has been fixed.

 = 6.0.2: February 25, 2020 =
 - New: We added a new "classic" mode to the dashboard based on user feedback.
 This new mode allows for a more compact, compressed widget to see all the most important information at a glance..
 - Tweak: We disabled the eCommerce settings and reports for users that are not using any eCommerce plugin.